xaur/writings/posts/201911xx-marketing-strategies.md

 >
 > In Brazil, LATAM's most populous country and one of Decred's main development hubs, 95% of Internet users use YouTube, 89% use WhatsApp and 71% use Instagram, but only 43% use Twitter; according to the 2019 Global Web Index published by Hootsuite.

+Social media has become extremely important.
+Part of the reason is that traditional media has failed at its job of informing people of important things without garbage biases and pay-to-play games.
+There are news groups and business who successfully operate and grow exclusively through social media.

+I don't really like existing social media platforms because they are all centralized and all march towards censorship of "wrong" ideas.
+I hope the decentralization movement will build better ones.
+But to spread awareness today we need presence on today's platforms, just as we need fiat on/off ramps for crypto until most of the world starts accepting it directly.

 Based on the above, I think we should

 - Learn: how did Murad double his Twitter followers so quick?
-- Put more effort in YouTube and Facebook - both have only about 3K followers.
+- Put more effort in YouTube and Facebook - both have only about 3K followers and low view counts.
 - Maybe hire an [SMM](https://en.wikipedia.org/wiki/Social_media_marketing) professional?
 - Develop guidelines how to grow communities (big first step is done with the release of community organizer [guide](https://github.com/decredcommunity/guidelines/blob/master/community-organizer-playbook.md)).
 - Staff and fund more accounts.
 Many accounts are [outdated](https://github.com/decredcommunity/textassets) and are not active enough.
-A successful account requires a ton of consistent work to maintain a healthy pulse of updates and to talk to its followers.
+A successful account requires a ton of consistent work to maintain a healthy pulse of updates and to talk to its community.
 Without solid coordination and funding our accounts will be dusty and rely on volunteers that come and go.
 - Try less popular but more promising platforms like Mastodon or those P2P YouTube replacements.
 They might have higher "conversion" ratio, and if they succeed and obsolete centralized platforms, we'll be in a good position among the pioneers.
 - Find out inflow and outflow numbers for all platforms.
 - Set up collection and visualization of stats and make the data available to our researchers.
 This was one of the proposed [research directions](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/comments/13) but it didn't collect enough upvotes.
 I think it's still relevant.